-Due to its incredibly small local population, the economy of the United Arab Emirates depends on qualified expats working in Abu Dhabi and its surrounds to keep the wheels spinning.
-Foreigners hold jobs in any number of important sectors, and there are many opportunities to find work in Abu Dhabi.
+Due to its relatively small local population, the economy of the United Arab Emirates depends on qualified expats working in Abu Dhabi and its surrounds to keep the wheels spinning.
+In fact, the overwhelming majority of Abu Dhabi’s economy is powered by expats, and these foreigners hold jobs in any number of important sectors.

 Finding a job in Abu Dhabi